Conditions

 First aid:

-• Apply a cool wet washcloth (if pet will allow), especially if oozing or seeping
+• Apply a cool, wet washcloth (if the pet will allow), especially if oozing or seeping

 • Transport quickly to a veterinarian